openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 ## Design
 Before we consider any specific transformations and implementation features, it is very useful to keep in mind a clear coarse-grained picture of the whole pipeline.
-So we start or discussion with `Snippets` architecture.
+So we start our discussion with `Snippets` architecture.
 ### Architecture

 The first thing you need to know about `Snippets` architecture is that the `Snippets` is a compiler, a highly specialized compiler for computational graphs.